jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

 Step 5: Testing Restricted Access
 ---------------------------------

-Let's try to access resources usign a token with a restricted scope adding a `scope` parameter to the token request
+Let's try to access resources using a token with a restricted scope adding a `scope` parameter to the token request

 ::